Upgrade OpenRAG

 -

-In the OpenRAG TUI, click Start Services, and then wait while the services start.
+In the OpenRAG terminal session, select the Start services option, and then wait while the services start.

-When you start services, the TUI dictates the container version at runtime.
-It overrides the
+When you start services, OpenRAG dictates the container version at runtime.
+It automatically sets the

 langflow container already existserror during upgrade, see Langflow container already exists during upgrade. -